Update: This article was last updated on 23rd April 2025 to reflect the accuracy and up-to-date information on the page.

 11. Creative Intelligence:

-The ability to blend thinking with creativity to come up with new ideas and solutions.
-People with creative intelligence think differently, imagining many possibilities and encouraging innovation in different areas.
+The capacity to merge thinking and creativity to generate new ideas and solutions.
+Individuals with creative intelligence perceive things differently, envisioning numerous possibilities and stimulating innovation in various fields.

 Career Options: Innovator, Entrepreneur, Artist, Designer, Marketing Specialist.